Fort Gulick

 Fort Gulick was a United States Army base in the former Panama Canal Zone located on the Atlantic side of the Panama Canal near Fort Davis, on Gatun Lake.

 History

 The post was constructed and opened in 1941, and named for John W. Gulick, a U.S. Army major general who served as the Chief of Coast Artillery from 1930 to 1934, and commanded a brigade in Panama in 1935 and 1936.
+It is one of the most disputed and notorious U.S. institutions (dictator school), as Latin Americans were "formed" to avoid communism in the continent.
+Some of the worst human rights violators emerged from there: the Argentinian dictator Alberto Galieri, Roberto d'Aubisson from El Salvador - both having killed or made "disappear" thousands of people.
 It was perhaps best known as the home installation of the 8th Special Forces Group (Airborne) (Special Action Force) from 1962 until the 8th SFG (A) inactivation, and the location of the School of the Americas.
 In 1984, control of the fort was turned over to the Republic of Panama who renamed it Fuerte Espinar.
 The U.S. retook over administration of the fort as a result of the 1989 United States invasion of Panama, but kept the name of Fort Espinar.

 The former site of Fort Gulick is now part of the municipal district of Colón, Panama, and is the location of the Hotel Melia.